 With a Grow Communities donation directed by farmers Jeff and Janet Yaggie, the Breckenridge Public School District of Minnesota is arming students with the ability to bring science to life … and in 3D.

 A Donation From the Heart

-The Yaggie’s Grow Communities donation contributed to the purchase of zSpace technology—virtual reality computers that create immersive and interactive experiences.
 Sporting 3D goggles and a Bluetooth pen, students can use the devices to learn from a variety of discipline areas.
-As virtual reality becomes a new professional frontier, Breckenridge students are getting a leg up on STEM learning.
+As virtual reality becomes a new professional frontier, Breckenridge students are getting a leg up on STEM education.
 Breckenridge Superintendent, Diane Cordes, can testify to the power of zSpace.
-In a demonstration with one of the biology programs, she felt like she was holding the human heart in her hand.
+In a demonstration with one of the biology programs, she says she felt like she was holding the human heart in her hand.

-She says that in this demo, students in a biology class could feel what it means for a heart to be in a-fibrillation.
+Cordes says that in this demo, students in a biology class could feel what it means for a heart to be in atrial fibrillation.
 They could also “dissect” the heart and look at its ventricles and aortas.
-The virtual reality technology allows students engage in experiential learning and can be applied to science, anatomy, mathematics, the arts and much more.
+The virtual reality technology allows students to engage in experiential learning and can be applied to science, anatomy, mathematics, the arts and many more disciplines.

 You can see how fast the heart is beating.
 You can feel it through the pen.Diane Cordes, Breckenridge Superintendent

 The Breckenridge district’s purchase of this virtual reality technology is just one way Grow Communities is looking to impact rural America.
 Over the last decade, America’s Farmers has changed communities across the country through more than $29 million in farmer-nominated donations.